hejny/webgpt/assets/ai/wallpaper/gallery/Pavol_Hejn_a_group_of_ainauts_standing_on_the_surface_of_a_red__7cafff65-093a-4d22-8342-3a045b62f2f6-0_3.content.md

 ---

 Thanks for visiting Exploring Mars!
-Don't forget to download our wallpaper featuring AInauts on the surface of Mars.
+Don't forget to download our wallpaper featuring Ainautes on the surface of Mars.
 It's the perfect way to inspire your own journey to the Red Planet.